DefinitelyTyped/tsd/README.md

 The Github API has a 60 requests-per-hour [rate-limit](http://developer.github.com/v3/#rate-limiting) for non-authenticated use.
 You'll likely never hit this as TSD uses heavy local and http caching and the definition files are downloaded over no-limited Github RAW urls.

-Unless you do something silly like `$ tsd query * --history --limit 1000 --cacheMode forceRemote`.
-We are looking into a fallbacks and alternatives to bypass the occasional burst mode.
+We are looking into a fallback to bypass the occasional burst mode for when you'd do something silly like `$ tsd query * --history --limit 500 --cacheMode forceRemote`.

 ## Usage as CLI command

+### Install

 :x: Not yet on npm. ~~Install global using [node](http://nodejs.org/) using [npm](https://npmjs.org/):~~